The Prisoner: Remake

-Proposed film adaptation
+Proposed film adaptations

-Christopher Nolan was reported to be considering a film version in 2009, but later dropped out of the project.
+Simon West was attached to a film adaptation of the series in 2001, which failed to materialise.
+Christopher Nolan was reported to be considering a film version in 2009 but later dropped out of the project.
 The producer Barry Mendel said a decision to continue with the project depended on the success of the television mini-series.

-In 2016, Ridley Scott was in talks to direct the screen version.
+In 2016, Ridley Scott was in talks to direct a film adaptation.
+Nolan was once again tied to a potential film in 2024.

 Audio dramas

 On 5 January 2015, Big Finish Productions, best known for its long-running series of BBC-licensed audio dramas based upon Doctor Who, announced that it would be producing licensed audio dramas based on The Prisoner, with the first scheduled for release in 2016, and that Mark Elstob would play Number Six.
 The first series, containing new reimaginings of three original series scripts, "Arrival", "The Schizoid Man" and "The Chimes of Big Ben", and one new story, "Your Beautiful Village", written and directed by Nicholas Briggs, was released in January 2016 and was well received.
 The first series also featured John Standing, Celia Imrie, Ramon Tikaram and Michael Cochrane as Number Two and Helen Goldwyn as The Village Voice/Operations Controller.

-A second series was released in August 2017, comprising four stories; "I Met a Man Today" (adapted from "Many Happy Returns"), "Project Six" (adapted from "A, B and C"), an adaptation of "Hammer into Anvil", and new story "Living in Harmony" (not adapted from the TV episode of the same title).
+A second series was released in August 2017, comprising four stories: "I Met a Man Today" (adapted from "Many Happy Returns"), "Project Six" (adapted from "A, B and C"), an adaptation of "Hammer into Anvil", and new story "Living in Harmony" (not adapted from the TV episode of the same title).

-A third series was released in November 2019, comprising four stories; an adaptation of "Free For All", and new stories "The Girl Who Was Death" (using story elements, but not directly adapted, from the TV episode of the same title), "The Seltzman Connection", and "No One Will Know".
-(The last two using story elements from "Do Not Forsake Me, O My Darling").
+A third series was released in November 2019, comprising four stories: An adaptation of "Free For All", and new stories "The Girl Who Was Death" (using story elements, but not directly adapted, from the TV episode of the same title), "The Seltzman Connection", and "No One Will Know" (the last two using story elements from "Do Not Forsake Me, O My Darling").

 These audio dramas have been broadcast by BBC Radio 4 Extra as part of its The 7th Dimension programming.

+Cultural impact

+Although the show was sold as a thriller in the mould of Danger Man, McGoohan's previous series, its surreal and Kafkaesque setting and reflection of concerns of the 1960s counterculture have had a far-reaching influence on popular culture and the series ultimately developed a cult following.

+Since its debut, the series' enduring popularity has led to its influencing and being referenced in a range of other media, such as the film The Truman Show, and the television shows Lost and The X-Files.
+The producer of The X-Files called The Prisoner "the Gone with the Wind of its genre."
+Mark Frost, co-creator of Twin Peaks, has stated that The Prisoner was a large influence on him and the show.
+The Guardian wrote that "Without The Prisoner, we'd never have had cryptic, mindbending TV series like Twin Peaks or Lost.
+It's the Citizen Kane of British TV – a programme that changed the landscape."